rcls/sytyaful/README.md

   functional programming.
 It's got nice clean semantics with the glaring exception that variables are global by default, unless you declare them to be local.
 Similar run-time to the Python version, without any of the performance hacks I did for the latter.
+(Update: running with luajit speeds it up by a factor of about 3.)

 * **C++** I did one once.
 It was not pretty.
 Too embarrassing to make public.
   Friends don't let friends do C++.
 Attempting to unbox anything falls afoul of